How to Compare Bike Insurance Policies Online

 Increases premium

-Roadside assistance
+Roadside Assistance

 Provides emergency services such as towing, fuel delivery, and minor repairs

-Moderate premium increase
+Moderate increase

-Return to invoice
+Return to Invoice

-Covers the difference between IDV and original invoice price in case of total loss
+Covers the difference between IDV and original invoice price in case of total loss (typically available for vehicles within 5 years)

-Higher premium
+Higher increase

-Small premium addition
+Small addition

-Engine and gearbox cover
+Engine and Gearbox Protection

 Protects against engine or gearbox damage not caused by accidents

-Moderate premium increase
+Moderate increase

-Discounts and Offers
+5. Discounts and Offers

 • No Claim Bonus (NCB): Discount up to 50% on the own-damage premium for every claim-free year on renewal.
 It resets after a claim unless an NCB protection add-on is chosen.